bumbleworks/bumbleworks/README.md

 ### Determining the Root Directory

 By default, Bumbleworks will attempt in several ways to find your root directory.
-In the most common cases (Rails, Sinatra, running )
+In the most common cases (Rails, Sinatra, running via Rake), it usually won't have trouble guessing the directory.

 ## Usage